-A half-frame camera uses an ordinary film cartridge but fits two images in the place of one.
+Half-frame cameras such as the Canon Demi and Minolta Repo-s use an ordinary 135 film cartridge but fit two images in the place of one.
 For regular cameras using 35mm film the image format is 36x24mm.
 Half-frame cameras make exposures 18x24mm, effectively two portrait shots for every full-frame landscape, fitting twice as many pictures onto the film; 72 exposures on a 36-exposure roll, 48 on a 24-exposure roll.
 The viewfinders are therefore portrait orientation as opposed to the landscape orientation of a full-frame camera.

-The half-frame format allowed manufacturers to build more compact cameras and offered consumers an alternative to other less common subminiature formats.
-Getting two shots for the price of one also provided consumers with an economical option when the costs of using color film were still very high.
+When tiny was in vogue, the half-frame format allowed manufacturers to build more compact cameras and offered consumers an alternative to less common subminiature formats.
+Getting two shots for the price of one also provided consumers with an economical option when the costs of using colour film were still very high.
 The Olympus-Pen was the first camera in Japan to offer the half-frame format in September 1959.